algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 #### Frontend

-The design of the website will be done in a flat design and with only one page.
-(Maybe a second page if the need were to arise) and a dashboard to display the activity of the application.
+The design of the website will be done in a flat design and with only one page for the content, another one will be done to put the licenses. and a dashboard to display the activity of the application.

+We are also going to make a 404 page to display if the user is trying to access a page that does not exist.

 The website will have the following features:
 - Display the current solar time of the user